dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 *   A field named `hashCode`, `runtimeType`, `noSuchMethod`, or `toString`.

+*   A field name that starts with an underscore.

 *   A field name that collides with the synthesized getter name of a positional field. *For example: `('pos', $0: 'named')` since the named field '$0' collides with the getter for the first positional field.*